fml-ethz/dt4dds-challenges_notebooks/README.md

 > Yaniv Erlich, Dina Zielinski, DNA Fountain enables a robust and efficient storage architecture.Science 355, 950-954 (2017).
 DOI:10.1126/science.aaj2038

 The codec is publicly available in this [GitHub repository](https://github.com/TeamErlich/dna-fountain).
 A fork porting the original code from Python 2 to Python 3 by Yihang Du, Wenrong Wu and Justin Brody (Franklin & Marshall College, PA, USA) was used, see [this GitHub repository](https://github.com/jdbrody/dna-fountain).

+# License
+This project is licensed under the GPLv3 license, see [here](LICENSE).
+Note that the additional programs that can be installed via the convenience scripts in the [00_Tools subdirectory](/00_Tools/) are the property of their respective owners and have their own licenses.